 Words From a Grieving Friend

-A facebook and real life friend of mine posted this in his status yesterday.
+A facebook and real life friend posted this in his status yesterday.
 It was so good that I wanted to share it with you.

 If you know someone who is grieving, this is probably how they want you to treat them: